justinachua/polaris-workshop/workshop.md

 🖥️ Goto the Code Sandbox for this workshop and fork it.
 [https://codesandbox.io/s/github/DevDegree/polaris-workshop](https://codesandbox.io/s/github/DevDegree/polaris-workshop)

-Ensure you have forked the project and all dependancies have finished loading before continueing.
+Ensure you have forked the project and all dependancies have finished loading before continuing.

 🖥️ Click on the Live icon in the left hand side of the codesandbox and share the Collaboration link with your teammates.